expo/expo/docs/pages/preview/eas-update/how-eas-update-works.md

 ## Practical overview

 Now that we're familiar with the core concepts of EAS Update, let's talk about how this process occurs.
 When an Expo project with the `expo-updates` library is built, we include native Android and iOS code that will check for new updates on launch.
-By the way, when the modules checks for and update and when it downloads it is [configurable](/config/app/#updates).
+By the way, when the modules checks for an update and when it downloads it is [configurable](/config/app/#updates).

 By default, the app will check for an update when it's opened according to the [Expo Update Protocol](/technical-specs/expo-updates-0/).
 If the app finds an update that is newer than the current update inside the app, it will download it and run it.
 If the app does not find a newer update, it will instead run the update that was embedded inside the app at build time.

 The app downloads an update in two phases.
-First it downloads the most recent update _manifest_.
+First, it downloads the most recent update _manifest_.
 A manifest contains information about the update, including a list of assets that are required to run the update.
 Assets are things like images, JavaScript, font files, etc...

 The second phase of the update is when the app downloads the assets needed to run the update.
 For instance, if your update contains a new image, the app will download the new image asset before running the update.
 To help users get updates quickly and reliably, it's important to keep our updates as small as possible.